 The City's zoning districts include several main categories which are listed below.
 In addition are overlay zoning districts within the city that either provide more flexibility or impose additional restrictions to the underlying zoning district.
-A more complete account of this, and zoning maps, can be found in the Appendix.
+Maps of existing primary and overlay zoning can be found in figures 2 and 3.

-Residence districts: The residence districts are established to preserve and enhance quality of living in residential neighborhoods, to regulate structures and uses which may affect the character or desirability of residential areas, to encourage a variety of dwelling types and locations and a range of population densities consistent with the comprehensive plan, and to ensure adequate light, air, privacy and open space.
+• Residence districts: The residence districts are established to preserve and enhance quality of living in residential neighborhoods, to regulate structures and uses which may affect the character or desirability of residential areas, to encourage a variety of dwelling types and locations and a range of population densities consistent with the comprehensive plan, and to ensure adequate light, air, privacy and open space.